Facebook Tips & Strategies

 Step 1: Get to Commerce Manager

-The easiest way to begin is by heading straight to facebook.com/commerce_manager.
-Click the "Add Shop" button to begin the setup process.
+The easiest way to begin is by heading directly to facebook.com/commerce_manager.
+Click the "Add Shop" button to start the setup process.
 You'll be asked to log in to the Facebook account associated with your business.

 Step 2: Choose Your Checkout Method